cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

     ];

 With no additional options the keys of ``$data`` will be the primary key of your table, while the values will be the 'displayField' of the table.
-The default ‘displayField’ of the table are ``title`` or ``name``.
+The default ‘displayField’ of the table is ``title`` or ``name``.
 While, you can use the
 ``setDisplayField()`` method on a table object to configure the display field of a table::